-Referrals to the Court of Justice of the European Communities
+Article 37 Questions referred to the Court of Justice of the European Communities

-(1) The procedures established by the Court of Justice of the European Communities, hereinafter referred to as "the Court of Justice", for referrals for preliminary rulings within the European Community shall apply, as far as appropriate.
+(1) The procedures established by the Court of Justice of the European Communities [...] for referrals for preliminary rulings within the European Community shall apply, as far as appropriate.

-(2) Whenever the Court of Appeal has decided to refer a question of interpretation to the Court of Justice, it shall stay its proceedings.
+(2) Whenever the Court of First Instance or the Court of Appeal has decided to refer to the Court of Justice of the European Communities a question of interpretation of the Treaty establishing the European Community or a question on the validity or interpretation of acts of the institutions of the European Community, it shall stay its proceedings.